larsx2/pysectools/README.md

-# Basic security tools implemented in Python
+# Basic security tools in Python

 Some of the code here are based on book samples or just for experimental purposes.